 The Final Act's opening spoils Sesshomaru getting a new sword and his severed arm back, Tessaiga's last two upgrades, Naraku's new incarnation, Byakuya, and Naraku's form after completing the Shikon no Tama.

 The opening of Battle Tendency spoils Caesar's death.
-Specifically the part where Joseph ties Caesar's headband around his head while crying, and Caesar's last Hamon bubble (the bloody one).
+Specifically the part where Joseph ties Caesar's headband around his head while crying out towards the sky, and Caesar's last Hamon bubble (the bloody one).
 Kars' eventual immunity to sunlight is also foreshadowed, albeit more subtly since the shot of the sun rising behind his back is only a split second long.
 Some shots in the opening also foreshadow Joseph's stand for a split-second.

 The opening of Jyu-Oh-Sei contains a lot of shots of Zagi, who is in the first episode but then disappears for half the series.
 This pretty much gives away that he's going to come back.
 Then it shows Thor when he grows up (which also doesn't happen until halfway through the series) holding a collapsed Tiz because she dies in the last episode.